oracle-livelabs/apex/employee-onboarding/5-create-emp-type-wf/create-workflows.md

    ![Create task outcome Variable](./images/create-variable-task.png " ")

 ## Task 5: Add Workflow Activity for Full Time Employees

+In this task, you will create an activity for Employment Type as Full Time.

 1. In the Workflow Designer, under 1.0[Dev], click on Activity and enter/select the following in the property editor: